If you read, write or think, you need to use words. Your inner voice can only define what you know how to tell it, which means educate your brain.

 Several ways besides “Word of the Day” toilet paper, for starters.

 Crossword Puzzles are a great way to entertain your brain.
 You may find that there are some words that keep reappearing in any given puzzle.
-Even so, it’s one proven way to lodge new words into your brain.
+Even so, games are one proven way to lodge new words into your brain, like Wordle, which is pretty fun.
 The NYT has great ones, but I wouldn’t recommend starting there or you may become overwhelmed and possibly bored.
 Wade into the pool with crosswords, don’t go off the high-dive, I learned.
 And I’m not recommending elementary ones found on a paper placemat at Chick-fil-A either.
 There are some intermediate and middle-of-the-road ones to merge onto faster lanes of traffic, which is what I’d recommend.
 No reason to frustrate yourself before even beginning.
 Like trying to pull onto an interstate on your bicycle.
 You’ll get run over and flattened like a pancake.
 That’s not to place a far-reaching and slow-slung, generalized net over humanity’s level of jargon.
 That’s with many endeavors and goals in life.
 Don’t cliff dive when you have a beach to wade from shore.
 Creating a bunch of crazy metaphors is another good reason to grow your vocabulary.
 You can explain your thoughts in different terms for the recipient of your thoughts to better understand what you’re saying, which is a very valuable skill in life, business, interpersonal relationships, and overall mental, emotional and psychological health.
 I consider that alone is a good reason among these many.